Regex

 Replacement string syntax

-in the replacement string are replaced with
+All instances of $ref in the replacement string are replaced with

-the substring corresponding to the capture group identified by ref
+the substring corresponding to the capture group identified by ref.

-may be an integer corresponding to the index of the capture group
+ref may be an integer corresponding to the index of the capture group

-(counted by order of opening parenthesis where 0
+(counted by order of opening parenthesis where 0 is the entire match)

 or it can be a name (consisting of letters, digits or underscores)